Making Exercise Healthy Medicine

 You should not be so tight that you increase the inward lower back curve when you raise your arms.

-The Ab Article on Fixing Lower Back Pain When Standing and Running has a complete instructional on how to fix overly arched hyperlordosis back to neutral spine.
-Tightening the abs and strengthening the ab sand core ares not what changes hyperlordosis or "supports" the lower back.
+The Ab Article on Fixing Lower Back Pain When Standing and Running shows fixing overly arched hyperlordosis back to neutral spine.
+Tightening the abs and strengthening the abs and core ares not what changes hyperlordosis or "supports" the lower back.
 You move your hip and spine voluntarily and deliberately which uses core muscles to move you, then hold neutral.
 That is how you "support" the lower back.

 Backpacks and handbags don't make you arch your back or have bad posture.
 The problem is when you are not using your ab muscles to counter the pull so that you don't let the bag arch you backward.
 Maintain posture when carrying things.
 Don't lean back, hunch forward, or hike your body to the sides to carry the weight, use your muscles.
 Your bags and packages could be a built-in ab and back exercise.
 Many people hunch forward for a few "ab exercises" then stand, walk, reach, and lift in arched postures.
 Use your abs while standing up to keep your hip tucked enough to prevent this bad arching posture.
 The familiar pressure on your low back will stop.